jtarini/GitHubRepos/README.md

-# Very simple iOS MVP example
+# Simple iOS MVP example

 iOS application built to highlight MVP (Model View Presenter) with Moya, RxSwift, Swinject and ObjectMapper.
 This example project is integrated with Github public API.